Date

 Unlike sloped roofs that use shingles to shed water, flat roofs rely on a continuous waterproof membrane to keep moisture out.
 A specialized contractor knows how to properly install these crucial systems.
 They work with materials like TPO, PVC, and EPDM, creating a seamless barrier that protects your property from the persistent Puget Sound rain.
 Proper installation is key, as even a small mistake can lead to leaks and water damage.
 A professional ensures the membrane is correctly adhered, sealed, and integrated with drainage systems for long-lasting protection on both commercial and residential buildings.

-Handle Routine Maintenance and Inspections
+Take Care of Maintenance and Inspections

 The best way to avoid major roof problems is through regular, proactive care.
 A flat roof contractor can set up a routine maintenance schedule, typically with inspections in the spring and fall.
 During these visits, they will clear debris from drains, check for signs of wear like cracks or blisters in the membrane, and inspect all seams and flashings.
 This preventative approach helps catch small issues before they escalate into expensive repairs.
 By identifying potential weak spots early, a contractor can extend the life of your roof and save you money over time.

-Complete a Full Roof Replacement
+Oversee a Complete Roof Replacement

 Sometimes, a repair isn’t enough.
 If your roof is old, has widespread damage, or has been leaking for a long time, a full replacement might be the most sensible option.
 A trustworthy contractor will give you an honest assessment of your roof’s condition and help you weigh the pros and cons of repair versus replacement.
 While a new roof is a significant investment, it often provides better long-term value and security.
 Your contractor can guide you through material choices and provide a clear estimate, which you can compare using a roofing cost calculator to plan your budget.

-Signs Your Flat Roof Needs Repair
+Warning Signs Your Flat Roof Needs Attention

 Flat roofs have a unique set of challenges, and spotting trouble early can save you from major headaches and costly repairs down the line.
 Unlike pitched roofs where problems can be more obvious, issues on a flat surface can be subtle.
 Paying attention to a few key warning signs will help you protect your property.
 Here’s what you should keep an eye out for.